 - Foster more rapid commercialization of working solutions.

-The Energy and Environment Affiliates Program is a partnership between member industrial firms and Stanford University.
+The Energy and Environment Affiliates Program ( EEAP) is a partnership between member industrial firms and Stanford University.

 The program supports advanced research, policy study, outreach, and education across a broad range of issues at the intersection of energy and environmental science, materials and chemistry, technology, and policy.
 In addition, it provides a means for member organizations to not only directly support our activities, but to be involved more closely than they could otherwise with Stanford's research activities in these areas.